Tight Complexity Bounds for Counting Generalized Dominating Sets in Bounded-Treewidth Graphs Part I: Algorithmic Results: Abstract

 For all pairs of finite or cofinite sets $(\sigma,\rho)$, we determine (under standard complexity assumptions) the best possible value $c_{\sigma,\rho}$ such that there is an algorithm that counts $(\sigma,\rho)$-sets in time $c_{\sigma,\rho}^\tw\cdot n^{\O(1)}$ (if a tree decomposition of width $\tw$ is given in the input).
 Let $\sigMax$ denote the largest element of $\sigma$ if $\sigma$ is finite, or the largest missing integer $+1$ if $\sigma$ is cofinite; $\rhoMax$ is defined analogously for $\rho$.
 Surprisingly, $c_{\sigma,\rho}$ is often significantly smaller than the natural bound $\sigMax+\rhoMax+2$ achieved by existing algorithms [van Rooij, 2020].
 Toward defining $c_{\sigma,\rho}$, we say that $(\sigma, \rho)$ is $\mname$-structured if there is a pair $(\alpha,\beta)$ such that every integer in $\sigma$ equals $\alpha$ mod $\mname$, and every integer in $\rho$ equals $\beta$ mod $\mname$.
 Then, setting \begin{itemize} \item $c_{\sigma,\rho}=\sigMax+\rhoMax+2$ if $(\sigma,\rho)$ is not $\mname$-structured for any $\mname\ge 2$, \item $c_{\sigma,\rho}=\max\{\sigMax,\rhoMax\}+2$ if $(\sigma,\rho)$ is 2-structured, but not $\mname$-structured for any $\mname \ge 3$, and $\sigMax=\rhoMax$ is even, and \item $c_{\sigma,\rho}=\max\{\sigMax,\rhoMax\}+1$, otherwise, \end{itemize} we provide algorithms counting $(\sigma,\rho)$-sets in time $c_{\sigma,\rho}^\tw\cdot n^{\O(1)}$.
 For example, for the \textsc{Exact Independent Dominating Set} problem (also known as \textsc{Perfect Code}) corresponding to $\sigma=\{0\}$ and $\rho=\{1\}$, this improves the $3^\tw\cdot n^{\O(1)}$ algorithm of van Rooij to $2^\tw\cdot n^{\O(1)}$.

-Despite the unusually delicate definition of $c_{\sigma,\rho}$, we show that our algorithms are most likely optimal, i.e., for any pair $(\sigma, \rho)$ of finite or cofinite sets where the problem is non-trivial, and any $\varepsilon>0$, a $(c_{\sigma,\rho}-\varepsilon)^\tw\cdot n^{\O(1)}$-algorithm counting the number of $(\sigma,\rho)$-sets would violate the Counting Strong Exponential-Time Hypothesis (\#SETH).
-For finite sets $\sigma$ and $\rho$, our lower bounds also extend to the decision version, showing that our algorithms are optimal in this setting as well.
+Despite the unusually delicate definition of $c_{\sigma,\rho}$, an accompanying paper shows that our algorithms are most likely optimal, that is, for any pair $(\sigma, \rho)$ of finite or cofinite sets where the problem is non-trivial, and any $\varepsilon>0$, a $(c_{\sigma,\rho}-\varepsilon)^\tw\cdot n^{\O(1)}$-algorithm counting the number of $(\sigma,\rho)$-sets would violate the Counting Strong Exponential-Time Hypothesis (\#SETH).
+For finite sets $\sigma$ and $\rho$, these lower bounds also extend to the decision version, and hence, our algorithms are optimal in this setting as well.
 In contrast, for many cofinite sets, we show that further significant improvements for the decision and optimization versions are possible using the technique of representative sets.

 \makeatletter{ \makeatother}